-Released on April 25, 2000, Silver & Gold was his 28th studio record, not counting his work with Buffalo Springfield or Crosby, Stills, Nash & Young, and it found the singer returning once again to the country-rock roots that first made him a solo star.
+Silver & Gold arrived on April 25, 2000 as his 28th studio record, not counting work with Buffalo Springfield or Crosby, Stills, Nash & Young.
+Once again, he returned to the country-rock roots that first made him a solo star.

 Young had spent the past four years keeping himself extremely busy working on a variety of projects with a couple of his many different outfits.
-In 1996 he recorded a new record with Crazy Horse titled Broken Arrow and embarked on a massive tour that resulted in the double-live record Year of the Horse as well as the Jim Jarmusch-directed documentary of the same name.
-Shortly thereafter, he re-entered the studio with David Crosby, Stephen Stills and Graham Nash for the album Looking Forward and hit the road once again.
-By 2000, it finally seemed he felt ready to re-enter the studio for another solo effort.
+He recorded a new record with Crazy Horse in 1996 titled Broken Arrow and embarked on a massive tour that resulted in the double-live record Year of the Horse, as well as the Jim Jarmusch-directed documentary of the same name.
+Shortly thereafter, he re-entered the studio with David Crosby, Stephen Stills and Graham Nash for the album Looking Forward, then hit the road once again.
+By 2000, he finally felt ready to re-enter the studio for a solo effort.

-Rather than try and write a whole new array of material for what would become Silver & Gold, Young instead leaned heavily on material he’d kept stored up throughout the years to flesh out the bulk this new record.
-The title track and “Razor Love” had originally been written and performed live going all the way back to the early '80s while most of the rest of the songs had been penned intermittently throughout the '90s.
+Rather than try and write a whole new array of material for what would become Silver & Gold, Young instead leaned heavily on material he’d kept stored up throughout the years.
+The title track and “Razor Love” were originally written and performed live going all the way back to the early '80s, while most of the rest of the songs had been penned intermittently throughout the '90s.

 Listen to Neil Young's 'Good to See You'

-Longtime fans of Young found themselves especially enamored with the track “Buffalo Springfield Again,” where the singer recounts the end of that particular band and his desire to play with them all once again.
-Young missed his chance three years before this song debuted when Buffalo Springfield was inducted into the Rock and Roll Hall of Fame in 1997, but he made up for it in 2011 when he hit the road for a series of six performances with the defunct group.
+Longtime fans of Young found themselves especially enamored with the track “Buffalo Springfield Again,” where the singer recounts the end of his earlier band and expresses a desire to play with them all once again.
+Young missed his chance three years before this song debuted when Buffalo Springfield was inducted into the Rock & Roll Hall of Fame in 1997, but he made up for it in 2011 when he hit the road for a series of six performances with them.
 A larger tour was supposedly in the works, but failed to materialize.

-One of the more intriguing facts about the record is the cover, a sepia-toned, heavily pixelated shot of Young standing with his hands on his hips.
+One of the more intriguing facts about Silver & Gold is the cover, a sepia-toned, heavily pixelated shot of Young standing with his hands on his hips.
 It’s notable for being perhaps one of the few, if not the only, album covers to be shot using a Nintendo Gameboy camera.
 The photographer, it turns out, was Young’s own daughter Amber.

-Months before the record hit the shelves, Young once again hit the road, this time for a solo acoustic tour.
+Months before the record reached store shelves, Young once again hit the road, this time for a solo acoustic tour.
 A full performance of this show was filmed by director L.A.
-Johnson at the Bass Concert Hall in Austin, Texas, and was later released on DVD as Silver & Gold as well.
-When it finally was released, the record was received with modest acclaim, nabbing a Juno nomination in Young's home country of Canada for the award for the Roots and Traditional Album of the Year.
+Johnson at the Bass Concert Hall in Austin, Texas, and was later issued on DVD as Silver & Gold as well.
+The original album later nabbed a Juno nomination in Young's home country of Canada for the award for the Roots and Traditional Album of the Year.